fancycade/tele/book/src/string.md

 While this looks like a string in other programming languages, under the hood it is actually what we call a [binary](https://www.erlang.org/doc/system/data_types.html#bit-strings-and-binaries).

-In simple term's it is basically a static string but you can do a lot more with binaries.
-We will address that later.
+In simple term's it is basically a static string.
+There is more nuance to them that, but for now keep it simple.

 When the above string gets compiled to Erlang it gets compiled to this: